siakaramalegos/sia.codes-eleventy/src/posts/30-days-web-perf-2.md

 ---
-title: "Day 2 of⚡️ #30DaysOfWebPerf ⚡️: Why performance matters"
+title: "Day 2 of #30DaysOfWebPerf: Why performance matters"
 description: Learn the reasons why web performance should be your priority.
 date: 2019-11-04
 tags: ['WebPerf']